Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Causal metrics and their properties

 \section{Causal metrics and their properties}

-\textit{This section uses notations introduced in Section~\ref{sec:formalization-and-key-contributions}, in particular the potential outcomes $Y^{(0)}$, $Y^{(1)}$ (which can be either binary or continuous), the binary treatment $A$, and the baseline covariates $X$.
-By default, all expectations are assumed to refer to a source population $P_\text{ S}$.
-Only when generalizing (see Section~\ref{subsec:first-time-generalization} or Section~\ref{sec:generalization}), we also consider a target population $P_\text{ T}$.
-For example $\tau^{\text{ T}}_{\text{ RR}}$ denotes the RR on the target population.}\\
+\textit{This section uses notations introduced in Section~\ref{sec:formalization-and-key-contributions}, in particular the potential outcomes $Y^{(0)}$, $Y^{(1)}$ (which can be either binary or continuous), the binary treatment $A$, and the covariates $X$.} \\

-In this section, we ground formally concepts such as homogeneity and heterogeneity of treatment effect, but also collapsibility, and its link to generalization.
-Those concepts are already described in the literature, via numerous and slightly different definitions (see Section~\ref{appendix:other-formal-definitions}).
+In this section, we ground formally concepts such as homogeneity and heterogeneity of treatment effect, but also collapsibility.
+Those concepts are already described in the literature, via numerous and slightly different definitions (see Appendix~\ref{appendix:other-formal-definitions}).
 We unify existing definitions.
 For clarity, all definitions, assumptions, and lemmas that do not contain an explicit reference in the title are original.